 northeastward through the Colorado's former canyon (the current lower

 half of East Creek).
 The Gunnison eroded this route deeper before the

 backup system reached this far.

 About 5.4 to 7 million years ago.
 The backup

 Utah's rising Wasatch reached the Unaweep/Cactus Park area.
 Unaweep had

 risen high enough so that it stayed high and dry.
 However, the Gunnison

 River filled Cactus Park (and the lower East Creek Canyon) with thick

-About 4 to 6 million years ago, the Gunnison abandoned
+About 4 to 6 million years ago, the Gunnison